paramify/fedramp-20x-pilot/README.md

 ![Assurance Evidence Image](images/assurance_evidence.webp)
 ![Assurance Management Image](images/assurance_management.webp)

 Paramify is working with Schellman as 3PAO.
-The plam and methodology of assessment is described in the letter available here:
+The plan and methodology of assessment is described in the letter available here:
 [**Schellman FedRAMP 20x Assessment Plan & Methodology (Paramify) v1.0 [PDF]**](./Schellman%20FedRAMP%2020x%20Assessment%20Plan%20%26%20Methodology%20(Paramify)%20v1.0.pdf)

 ### Step 4 – Automate Machine Readable Package
-Publish our machine readable format package using Paramify Cloud’s DocRobot capabilities.
+Publish our machine-readable format package using Paramify Cloud’s DocRobot capabilities.
 Our draft package submission is represented using YAML due to its simplicity.
 Though YAML is our current proposal, Paramify can support OSCAL, JSON, or other common formats.

 ---